Creative Commons License 2023 Volume 10 Issue 1

 The midgut is longer than other parts of the alimentary canal (Figure 1).
 It extends from the mesothoracic segment up to the 4th segment of the abdomen.
 It is held in position by tracheal attachments.
 Its anterior half is relatively distended than that of the posterior half.
 The wall of the midgut is thicker than that of the foregut and the hindgut.
 The wall bears crosswise folds when it is devoid of luminal contents.
 These foldings reported in the gut wall of lepidopteran species give elasticity to the gut wall which allows a large amount of food to pass through it [21].
 The wall bears several small buds like gastric caeca throughout its length.
 The gastric caeca are not visible externally due to the crosswise folds of the midgut wall.
 The wall of the midgut is composed of the peritrophic membrane, epithelium, and muscle layers.
 The peritrophic membrane acts as a barrier to prevent food particles from coming into contact with the microvilli of the midgut cells, thereby avoiding damage to the cells [28].
 In this study, the peritrophic membrane has been taken off along with the gut contents to achieve good fixation.
 Hence, the peritrophic membrane is not seen in the sections studied.
 The midgut epithelium (Figure 5) consists of simple columnar epithelial cells, regenerative and goblet cells as reported in the larva of most of the lepidopteran species [29-31].
 The simple columnar cells are tall with compactly arranged ovoid to round nuclei.
 The nuclei are situated misally or apically.
 The regenerative cells are distributed individually at the base of epithelium along the basement membrane unlike that present in Lymantria dispar larva [4] but similar to that present in H. cecropia [19].
 This type of distribution of regenerative cells is the expected feature of a continuous feeder.
 The regenerative cells in the insects help in epithelium renewal and facilitate gut growth during the ecdysis [32-34].
 The mesenteric caeca are distributed throughout the length of the midgut.
 The epithelium at the mesenteric caeca is similar to that of the midgut epithelium.
 The circular muscle layer is thin.
 Bundles of longitudinal muscles are scattered around the circular muscle layer.

 Figure 5.
-Magnified part, T.S. of the midgut, D.isocrates larva x375
+Magnified part, T.S. of the midgut, D. isocrates larva x375

-CC: Columnar epithelial cell, CM: Circular muscle, LM: Longitudinal muscle, N: Nucleus, RC: Regenerative cell
+CC: Columnar epithelial cell, CM: Circular muscle, LM: Longitudinal muscle, N: Nucleus, RC: Regenerative cell.

-The hindgut of the D.isocrates larva is distinguished into the pylorus, ileum, colon, and rectum (Figure 1) like most of the lepidopteran species [7, 19, 21, 35].
+The hindgut of the D. isocrates larva is distinguished into the pylorus, ileum, colon, and rectum (Figure 1) like most of the lepidopteran species [7, 19, 21, 35].
 Histologically, the hindgut begins with the posterior interstitial ring.
 The intimal lining of this region is thick.
 At the posterior end of the midgut, the midgut epithelium is continued with the epithelium of the posterior interstitial ring.
 The epithelium is composed of simple columnar cells having oval nuclei similar to that of Hieliothis virescense [21] However, in some species like Anticarsia gemmatalis and Heliothis zea the epithelium of the posterior interstitial ring is composed of cuboidal cells [7, 36].
-Like the anterior interstitial ring, the cells have little affinity with the cytoplasmic and nuclear stains, i.e. eosine and hematoxylin.
+Like the anterior interstitial ring, the cells have little affinity with the cytoplasmic and nuclear stains, i.e. eosin and hematoxylin.

 The pylorus occupies the 5th abdominal segment.
 The pyloric region appears to be pushed anteriorly in the posterior end of the midgut.
 As compared to the midgut, the wall of the pylorus is thin and without crosswise folds.
 The anterior portion of the pylorus is wider.
 It gradually narrows posteriorly to give rise tubular part.
 Thus, in general, the pylorus is a funnel-shaped region.
 A pair of ducts arise from the lateral sides of the posterior part of the pylorus and divides each into three branches.
 The branching pattern is peculiar.
 From the common duct, two branches arise and then out of two branches, one branch bifurcates while the other branch remains unbranched.
 Thus, all 3 branches are held together on either side of the pylorus.
 These branches are the Malpighian tubules.
 The distal part of Malpighian tubules runs anteriorwards along the wall of the midgut up to the 2nd abdominal segment where they turn posteriorwards up to the rectum.
-They enter the wall of the rectum and thus represent cryptonephredial condition.
+They enter the wall of the rectum and thus represent cryptonephridial condition.
 Similar observations have been made in budworm, Heliothis virescense [21].
 The pylorus is histologically distinguished into a pyloric valve, anterior pylorus, and posterior pylorus.
 The posterior interstitial ring and the anteriormost region of the pylorus collectively form the inwardly projecting fold-like pyloric valve.
 The intima of the pyloric valve is thick.
 The cuboidal epithelium of the pyloric valve is composed of large cuboidal cells and a few scattered small cuboidal cells.
 The intima of the anterior pylorus is thin as compared to the intima of the pyloric valve.
 The epithelium is composed of large cuboidal cells with a large round misally placed nucleus.
 The epithelial folds of the anterior pylorus are small and irregular.
 The intima of the posterior pylorus is remarkably different as compared to that of the anterior pylorus.
 It is produced into patches of sclerotized spines (Figure 6) in some regions.
 The spines on the hindgut intima are to assist in breaking off the peritrophic membrane after it exits from the midgut [37] and these also might assist in propelling the feces [4].
 The epithelium is composed of large cuboidal cells with misally placed round nuclei.
 The epithelium of the posterior pylorus is thrown into very conspicuous irregular folds.
 The conspicuous folds give rise to a thick wall at the posterior pylorus and these folds remarkably occlude the lumen at the opening into the ileum.
 At the junction of the posterior pylorus and the ileum, the epithelium develops into longitudinal folds.
 These folds run anteroposteriorly and continue with the epithelial folds of the ileum.
 The circular muscle layer surrounds the epithelium.
 The longitudinal muscle bundles lie inward and very close to the base of epithelial folds.

 Figure 6.
-Magnified part of epithelial fold from posterior pylorus D.isocrates larva x540
+Magnified part of epithelial fold from posterior pylorus D. isocrates larva x540

-CC: Cuboidal epithelial cell, LU: Lumen, N: Nucleus, IS: Patch of intimal spines
+CC: Cuboidal epithelial cell, LU: Lumen, N: Nucleus, IS: Patch of intimal spines.

 The pylorus opens into the ileum.
 The ileum is the longest part of the hindgut.
 It lies in the 6th and 7th abdominal segments.
 Anteriorly the ileum is wider and posterior wards it narrows gradually.
 The intima of the ileum is wavy.
 The epithelium is composed of squamous epithelial cells similar to that of Heliothis virescense [21].
 The nucleus of squamous cells is spherical.
 The epithelium is thrown into numerous longitudinal folds.
 The muscle layer comprises the inner thick circular muscle layer and outer bundles of longitudinal muscles.

 The ileum opens into the rectum through an anatomically indistinct colon.
 The colon is indistinct externally in other species of Lepidoptera like Heliothis virescense [21].
 The Intima of the colon is also wavy like the intima of the ileum.
 The epithelium is composed of cuboidal cells having a spherical nucleus.
 The nucleus is placed misally or basally.
 The epithelium is peculiarly thrown into complex folds, which occlude the lumen.
 The muscle layer is relatively thick.
 It consists of an inner thick circular muscle layer and outer bundles of longitudinal muscles.
 The rectum is a roughly round sac with a thin and translucent wall.
 Rectum opens outside by an anal opening, which is on the ventral side of the 10th segment of the abdomen.
-The wall of the rectum is traversed by Malpighian tubules and reveals cryptonephredial condition as it is typically found in Lepidoptera larvae [38].
+The wall of the rectum is traversed by Malpighian tubules and reveals cryptonephridial condition as it is typically found in Lepidoptera larvae [38].
 The Intima of the rectum is thin.
 The epithelium is composed of large cuboidal cells with round nuclei.
 The epithelium is thrown into folds having irregular shapes and sizes.
 The muscle layer consists of inner thick circular muscles and outer longitudinal muscle bundles.

 Results should be clear and concise.
 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.